danog/MadelineProto/README.md

 $MadelineProto->channels->joinChannel(['channel' => '@MadelineProto']);
 ```

 Run this code in a browser or in a console.

+Tip: if you receive an error (or nothing), [send us](https://t.me/pwrtelegramgroup) the error message and the `Madeline.log` file that was created in the same directory (if running from a browser).

 ## Documentation